-Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 Are complete and demonstrate clear understanding of allowable, allocable costs Implementation and planning periods are broken out clearly (planning period not to exceed 18 months) School provides three-year CSP grant budget with justification for activities, complete descriptions of activities and expenditures School provides five-year school operating budget in addition to CSP grant budget to show that there will be financial sustainability after the CSP grant period ends 2.
+Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 Are complete and demonstrate clear understanding of allowable, allocable costs Implementation and planning periods are broken out clearly (planning period not to exceed 18 months) School provides three-year CSP grant budget with justification for activities, complete descriptions of activities and expenditures.
+School provides five-year school operating budget in addition to CSP grant budget to show that there will be financial sustainability after the CSP grant period ends 2.
 Applicant demonstrates understanding that charters have high degree of autonomy over budget, operations, personnel decisions (e.g. by making requests in budget that are allowable but diverge from suggested subgrant structure in Table 2 of this RFA - Size and Structure of Subgrants) 3.
 Applicant completes annual reporting requirements to CSDE

 (including submission of financial audit, other required submissions) Applicant submits a sound facilities plan that includes: Concrete location, a timeline for acquiring, developing, and / or remodeling as well as equipping the new school or expansion facility.
 If facility is not identified there is a viable plan for obtaining one to ensure timely opening / expansion of the school 5.
 The budget contains the following: If contracting with a CMO details any CMO fees and delineates how these will be paid Sufficient budgetary resources to fulfill program requirements for educationally disadvantaged at-risk students 6.
-Applicant has plan in place to mitigate risks associated with projected enrollment, and financial resources sufficient to adequately serve student population Total score possible: 30 points Applicant sco ore in section on 5: /30 Reviewer Comments - Financial Management, Monitoring
+Applicant has plan in place to mitigate risks associated with projected enrollment, and financial resources sufficient to adequately serve student population Total score possible: 30 points Applicant sco re in section 5: /30 Reviewer Comments - Financial Management, Monitoring

-Section 6 - Grant Project Goals: Identify 3-5 SMART grant project goals and justify each goal in terms of its value in supporting the planning, and implementation of the (proposed) school.
-All grant spending, including future revisions to your budget must align with stated project goals.
-All proposed expenditures / grant-supported activities outlined in Section 5 will need to align with at least one of the SMART Goals specified in this section.
+Section 6 - Grant Project Goals: Identify 3-5 SMART grant project goals.
+Justify each goal through its value in supporting the planning and implementation of the proposed school.
+All grant spending, including future budget revisions must fit clearly within your stated project goals.
+All proposed expenditures and grant-supported activities need to align with at least one of the SMART Goals outlined in your Project Narrative.

-Selection Criteria Limited / Weak Moderate Good Strong No Evidence Evidence Evidence Evidence Evidence 0-1 2 3 4 5 1.
-Each grant project goal is a quality goal and the set of goals fulfill minimum requirements for content, including: • At least one project goal addresses how the school intends to achieve Connecticut's targets for school performance (School Performance Index) and academic growth (Smarter Balanced Growth) in Math and ELA • A minimum of three project goals are clearly articulated with trackable time-bound measures and outcomes for each goal (at least one goal must address how to meet the needs of educationally disadvantaged students) 2.
-Clear alignment exists among project goals, and overall mission and goals of the school.
-Each goal should have a justified purpose that supports the charter school in reaching performance goals.
-All grant measures must be appropriately rigorous for the targeted student population and measured by standard assessments Total Score Possible Applicant s score in sec tion 6: /10 1
+, , , , , , , , , , , , , , , , , , , ,

+Selection Criteria Limited / Weak Moderate Good Strong

+No Evidence Evidence 2 Evidence 3 Evidence 4 Evidence 5

+0-1 2 3 4 5

+0-1

+Each grant project goal is a

+quality goal, and the set of goals

+fulfill minimum requirements for

+content, including:

+At least one project goal

+addresses how the school

+intends to achieve

+Connecticut's targets for

+school performance (School Performance Index) and

+academic growth (Smarter

+Balanced Growth) in Math

+and ELA

+A minimum of three project

+goals are clearly articulated

+with trackable time-bound

+measures and outcomes for

+each goal (at least one goal

+must address how to meet the needs of educationally

+disadvantaged students)

+-

+Clear alignment exists among

+project goals, and overall mission

+and goals of the school.
+Each goal should have a justified purpose that

+supports the charter school in

+reaching performance goals.
+All

+grant measures must be

+appropriately rigorous for the

+targeted student population and

+measured by standard

+assessments

+Total Score Possible Applicant score in sec tion 6: /10

+Reviewer Comments - Grant Proje ct Goals:

+Reviewer Comments - Grant Project Goals:

-Section 7 - Priority Points (Optional): To earn priority points applicants must articulate how they will carry out the following:
+Section 7 - Priority Points: To earn priority points applicants must articulate how they will carry out the following: